 Double Copy Image Update

-This strategy requires a mechanism to identify which copy should be started at boot time, for example, a dedicated file can be saved at a user data partition, this file should store the name of the active copy.
+This strategy requires a mechanism to identify which copy is active and should be started at boot time, for example, a dedicated file can be saved at a user data partition, this file should point to the active copy.

-A double copy image update requires more storage to save two full images, but this is the most reliable and robust strategy to perform software updates on any embedded system.
+The double copy image update strategy requires more storage to save two full images, yet this is a very reliable and robust strategy for software updates on any embedded system.